TheAlyxGreen/ALG-BF/README.md

 wanted to have absolute control over how text was handled and because I have a bad habit of over-complicating things.
 It has the following features:

-- It executes your script as you type so you can see the changes in real time
 - It shows both the integer value and character value of each memory cell accessed by the script
 - It highlights syntax and counts each repeated character to make both scripting and reading scripts easier
+- It allows you to step through the code or run it all at once

 If it encounters any errors while compiling, it highlights the character that caused the error and prints the type of error in the output box.
 These errors come in 3 types: